Churches offering streaming services

 Saint Edwards Catholic Church has masses live on its Facebook page.
 So far the times are 10:30 a.m. for English, 12:30 p.m. for Spanish

 Faith Church of Athens will host online services via its Facebook page at 10 a.m.
-Sundays, https://www.facebook.com/faithchurchofathens/
+Sundays, facebook.com/ faithchurchofathens/

 First United Methodist Athens will be streaming its worship service at 9:55 a.m.
 Sunday on its Facebook page.